This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Pour the batter into the springform pan and spread evenly.
 Bake at 350°F for 35-40 minutes until the center is baked but still slightly fudgy.
 Allow the brownie to cool completely.

-- For the chocolate mousse: In a small dish, combine 1 tablespoon of cold water with 1 teaspoon gelatin.
+- In a small dish, combine 1 tablespoon of cold water with 1 teaspoon gelatin.
 Sprinkle the gelatin over the cold water and allow it to set to a solid (2-3 minutes).

-- In a microwave-safe bowl, combine the mini chocolate chips and 2 tablespoon heavy whipping cream.
-Microwave in 30 second increments until the chocolate is melted, stirring occasionally.
+- In a microwave-safe bowl, combine the chocolate chips and 2 tablespoons of heavy whipping cream.
+Microwave in 30-second increments, stirring each time until the chocolate is melted and smooth.

-- Microwave the gelatin for 8-10 seconds until it turns back to a liquid.
-Pour the liquid gelatin into the melted chocolate and stir to combine.
-Set the chocolate aside.
+- Next, melt the gelatin in the microwave for 5-8 seconds until it turns back into a liquid.
+Watch it closely!
+Remove any lumps that did not melt.
+Stir the liquid gelatin into the melted chocolate and set it aside to cool.

 - Chop 1 cup of the prepared brownies into small pieces, about the size of a dime or smaller and gently fold them into the brownie batter mousse.
 Pour the brownie batter mousse over the chocolate mousse.